Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 Notice that to satisfy that responsibility we do not need to use a cache, only get some ads from the AdsRepository and map them (the original functionality also included some enrichments using data from other sources but we remove them from the example for the sake of simplicity).
 Caching is an optimization that we might do or not, it’s a refinement or embellishment to how we satisfy the responsibility but it’s not necessary to satisfy it.
 In this case, caching changes the “how” but not the “what”.

-This matches very well with the Decorator design pattern because this pattern “comes into play when there are a variety of optional functions that can precede or follow another function that is always executed”<-nota al libro Design Patterns Explained.
+This matches very well with the [Decorator design pattern](https://en.wikipedia.org/wiki/Decorator_pattern) because this pattern “comes into play when there are a variety of optional functions that can precede or follow another function that is always executed”<a href="#nota9"><sup>[9]</sup></a>.
 Using it would allow us to attach additional behaviour (caching) to the basic required behaviour that satisfied the role that the client needs (“obtain the gallery ads for me”).
 This way instead of having a flag parameter (like `useCache` in the original code) to control whether we cache or not, we might add caching by composing objects that implement the `GalleryAdsRepository`.
 One of them, `RealTimeGalleryAdsRepository`, would be in charge of getting ads from the AdsRepository and mapping them to gallery ads; and the other one, `CachedGalleryAdsRepository`, would cache the gallery ads.

 So we moved the responsibility of caching the ads to the `CachedGalleryAdsRepository` class which decorated the `RealTimeGalleryAdsRepository` class.